JimCarson1/Project_1/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License

 ## Contact Information